 Would I be able to get it out fast enough to use it?

 This is why we train.
 The more you train with your holsters and your gun, the more second nature this becomes.
-Just like anything else in this world, the more comfortable you become with your task, the more proficient you will be and will become less and less afraid.
+Just like anything else in this world, the more comfortable you become with your task, the more proficient you will be.
+In this instance, you will become less and less afraid of carriying a gun.
 Training must also be incorporated into your new “self-protector” lifestyle.
 A mind (and body) that is hungry and eager to learn and hone skills is a healthy and growing mind (and body).
 It also is the mark of a responsible concealed carrier.
 If you ever get to the place where you think you know it all and have mastered it all – you have now lost the most necessary ingredient in your armed self-defense, a responsible concealed carry mindset.
 Seek out qualified instruction and courses that train you in all areas of your self-defense with a gun.

 I am afraid my gun will go off while I am carrying it.